Blistered Shishito Peppers

 Notes

-To store: Store in an airtight container in the refrigerator for 2-3 days.
+To store: Refrigerate in an airtight container for up to 3 days.

 Nutrition